 Madeline has been a leader in blended and project based learning since 2008.
 She provides our partnerships with experience gained from years in education serving as a classroom teacher, building leader, community outreach and quality assurance director.
 She is a mentor for students, teachers and administrators.

-Katey is our main tutor who is responsible for the education of several of our researchers.
+Katey is an online mentor, responsible for the education of several of our researchers.
 She states that she loves to teach since she was a young child.
 Growing up she often “tortured” her brother with extra school time at home, and when he wasn’t available, she claims she taught her stuffed animals.
 She earned her degree in Special Education and Elementary Education with an emphasis in English from Western Michigan University.
-After marrying and having three beautiful children, she chose to homeschool them.
+After marrying and having four beautiful children, she chose to homeschool them.
 Now she teaches Public Speaking, K’nex education, and Lego robotics for a homeschool partnership as well as working with students enrolled in WAY Michigan.
 She loves seeing kids succeed and understand concepts!

 Erica Breshgold graduated from Eastern Michigan University in 2009, where she earned her Bachelor's Degree in Special Education.
 She earned her teaching certificate in teaching students with Emotional Impairments.
 She has taught in various special education settings throughout Oakland County, Detroit and Ann Arbor.
 In 2011, Erica helped create a Day Treatment Center in Oak Park for severely Emotionally Impaired students living throughout Oakland County.
 This program was very successful, and she worked there until coming to WAY in 2016.
 In 2016, Erica began working at the WAY program in Washtenaw.
 She was instantly drawn to the WAY program because of the creativity of lessons involved, the individualization it offered, and the peaceful atmosphere it provided for all of its students.
 Erica's main teaching objective is to motivate and inspire students, as well as help them gain confidence and self-esteem so they can lead successful and productive lives.